philippines69/carlcastroarchives/_posts/2022-07-24-i-tried-motorcycling-not-fun.md

 And so I tried learning one.
 I was commuting to uni before this, so I decided I would finally let my sanity back by saying _sayonara_ to all the packed and **_shtingky_** jeepneys.

 That was the plan, anyway.
-Never thought it would be this hard though.
+Never thought it would be this hard.
 Controlling the throttle was one thing, now I have to learn 700 different bits and parts just to 'familiarize' how the whole thing works.
 Nah fam, I don't think I will.

 But anyways, I'll probably do alright.
 Here's a bike-related meme though.